 Chemistry’s Role in Your Holiday Celebrations

-- Supplying the pantry.
-A wide variety of holiday staples such as pumpkin, cranberry sauce, corn and many more, come in cans coated with an epoxy resin lining that protects the food inside from contamination and spoilage that can make a person sick.
-Preservatives added to food also fight spoilage caused by bacteria, molds, fungus and yeast.
-Can linings and preservatives also help extend a food’s shelf life—making it possible to feed large numbers of people during the holiday season.
+A wide variety of holiday staples such as pumpkin, cranberry sauce, corn and many more, come in cans coated with an epoxy resin lining that protects the food inside from contamination and spoilage.

-- Packing leftovers, minimizing food waste.
-Polycarbonate plastic food storage containers enable leftover foods to stay fresh for days after holiday feasts.
-Plastics in general play a critical role in both preventing food waste and packaging waste.
+Polycarbonate plastic food storage containers enable leftover food to stay fresh for days after holiday feasts.
+Plastics in general play a critical role in preventing food and packaging waste.
 Lightweight plastic packaging also typically uses less material and energy to manufacture than other packaging materials, which results in less packaging waste, less energy use and lower greenhouse gas emissions.

-- Traveling through the woods (or interstate highways).
 Driving long distances to see family and friends?
 Automobile components made from plastic materials help make cars more lightweight and fuel-efficient, resulting in lower CO2 emissions.
-Today, plastics mmake up 50 percent of the volume of new cars but only 10 percent of the weight.
+Today, plastics make up 50 percent of the volume of new cars, but only 10 percent of the weight.

-- Inflating balloons on parade.
-Inflating balloons on parade.
-The chemical element helium fills the bright balloons floating above the streets in the Macy’s Thanksgiving Day Parade and other parades each year.
-And other materials made with chemistry play a role in the balloon’s buoyancy.
+The chemical element helium fills the bright balloons floating above the streets in the holiday parades.
+Other materials made with chemistry play a role in the balloon’s buoyancy.
 For example, large balloons made from polyurethane ensure a tight seal to encase the approximately 12,000 cubic feet of helium needed to make the balloon float.